Sunday, November 26, 2023

 According to the indictment, even before all the votes were counted and recorded, “the Defendant” began to pursue “unlawful means” to discount legal votes and subvert the results.
 Three unique conspiracies were hatched in an effort to alter the outcome.
 All “targeted a bedrock function” of the U.S. government – determining the true winners in all federal elections.
 Trump and “co-conspirators, known and unknown to the grand jury ” turned to the use of “dishonesty, fraud, and deceit.”

 We also know that the worst members of Team Trump rose to power during Donald’s four years in office, because only the worst of the worst would cater to his criminal inclinations.
 Stone, a seven-time felon, and Steve Bannon, who snagged a Golden Pardon from Trump and avoided a felony conviction of his own, were plotting to trick the MAGA folks into believing the election was stolen.
-And this before they had a shred of proof of any stealing.
 Their “winning” strategy was always going to involve pushing the “Big Lie.”
+(See: Steps 79-80, Part I.)

 In this new case, six unindicted co-conspirators are listed, but not named.
 All could be charged at a later date.